On the ring of cooperations for real hermitian K-theory: The algebraic Atiyah--Hirzebruch spectral sequence

 There is also a $d_1$-differential between big staircases $\Sigma^{2i, i}\euscr{S}$ in Atiyah--Hirzebruch filtrations 2 and 3 in coweight $cw \equiv 2 \, (4)$.
-The classes in each staircase in Atiyah--Hirzebruch filtration 3 which do not support a $d_1$ differential are those which do not support an $h_0$-tower.
-These classes cannot support any further differentials for degree reasons, and so they survive to the $E_\infty$-page.
+The classes in each staircase in Atiyah--Hirzebruch filtration 3 which do not support a $d_1$-differential are those which do not support an $h_0$-tower.
+These classes cannot support any further differentials for degree reasons, and so they survive to the $\textup{E}_\infty$-page (see \Cref{R-aAHSS(b_0(1)) E1 coweight 2}).

 The $d_2$-differential between Atiyah--Hirzebruch filtrations 0 and 2 is given by the $h_1$-attaching map in $B_0^\mathbb{R}(1)$.
-In particular, since the $h_0$-towers from Atiyah--Hirzebruch filtration 0 in coweight $cw\equiv 0 \, (4)$ do not support $h_1$ multiplication, each tower survives to $E_3$.
-None of these $h_0$-towers can be the target of a $d_3$ differentials for degree reasons, so they also survive to the $E_\infty$-page.
-The $d_2$-differential between the big flags $\euscr{F}_{4i, i, 2i}$ in Atiyah--Hirzebruch filtration 2 and 3 in coweight $cw \equiv 0 \, (4)$ is determined by the structure given in \cref{big flag def}.
-In particular, the classes in the big flag in Atiyah--Hirzebruch filtration 0 which survive to $E_3$ are those classes which are not $h_1$-divisible.
+Since the $h_0$-towers from Atiyah--Hirzebruch filtration 0 in coweight $cw\equiv 0 \, (4)$ are $h_1$-torsion, each tower survives to $\textup{E}_3$.
+None of these $h_0$-towers can be the target of a $d_3$-differential for degree reasons, so they also survive to the $\textup{E}_\infty$-page.

+The $d_2$-differential between the big flags $\euscr{F}_{4i, i, 2i}$ in Atiyah--Hirzebruch filtrations 0 and 2 in coweight $cw \equiv 0 \, (4)$ is determined by the structure given in \cref{big flag def}.
+The classes in the big flag in Atiyah--Hirzebruch filtration 0 which survive to $\textup{E}_3$ are those classes which are not $h_1$-divisible.
 For $i=4k$, these are precisely the $h_0$-towers in stems $s \equiv i+4 \, (8)$, the $J$-towers in stems $s \equiv i \, (8)$ with Adams filtration $f \geq 1$, and the $(\rho,h_0)$-tower in Adams filtration $f=0$.
-For degree reasons, the $d_3$-differential is trivial on Atiyah--Hirzebruch filtration 0 in coweight $cw \equiv 0 \, (4)$.
+For degree reasons, the $d_3$-differential is trivial on Atiyah--Hirzebruch filtration 0 in coweight $cw \equiv 0 \, (4)$ (see \Cref{R-aAHSS(b_0(1)) E2 coweight 0}).

-Thus, in coweight $cw \equiv 0$, the $E_\infty$-page is given by the $h_0$-towers from Atiyah--Hirzebruch filtration 0 in coweight $cw \equiv 0 , (4)$ which do not come from the big flag:
+Thus, in coweight $cw \equiv 0 \, (4)$, the $\textup{E}_\infty$-page is given by the $h_0$-towers from Atiyah--Hirzebruch filtration 0 in coweight $cw \equiv 0\, (4)$ which do not come from the big flag: